mckeeh3/earth-ship-java-demo/README.md

+# EarthShip

-# EarthShip - a Kalix Java demo of a web app with a full earth map UI used to submit numerous order that are prepared for shipping
+A Kalix Java demo of a web app with a full earth map UI used to submit numerous order that are prepared for shipping.
+Submitted orders are automatically allocated available stock, or if not stock is available, the orders are placed into a back ordered state.
+As new stock is added to the system, back ordered order items are automatically allocated.

+The full earth map UI is used to create bulk random order generators.
+The order generators are created at a specific location on the map.
+Generators are defined by location, radius, number of orders to be created within the circular map location.

+To create an order generator, zoom into any location on the map, then hit the 'g' key.
+A circular area appears on the map.
+Move the mouse right or left to increase or decrease the size of the circle.
+Click the left mouse button to set the circle size.
+Next, move the mouse right or left to incerease or decrease the number of orders to be created.
+Click the left mouse button to select the number.
+Next move the mouse to select the order generation rate.
+Click again, and the generator is created.

 To understand the Kalix concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/services/development-process.html) in the documentation.